 - Wherever possible, in order to further enhance and embed the learning, science is linked to other subjects within the curriculum providing a range of contexts and allowing pupils to make connections and build secure knowledge webs.
 For example, In Year 3 when the children learn about the Stone Age in history they also learn about Rocks in science.

 - Each science unit has an accompanying knowledge organiser which can be used to help reinforce the key knowledge for each unit as set out in the science national curriculum.
 The knowledge organisers help children to consolidate and retain the science knowledge they have learnt and also reinforce key scientific vocabulary from each unit.

-- With our few children that have EAL, we place an emphasis on speaking and listening skills, supporting pupils to articulate their understanding with the use of correct scientific vocabulary and sentence starters.
+- With our few children that have English as an additional language, we place an emphasis on speaking and listening skills, supporting pupils to articulate their understanding with the use of correct scientific vocabulary and sentence starters.

-- A range of strategies (auditory, kinaesthetic, visual and tactile) are used to ensure all learners, including those with SEND, are able to access the science curriculum and achieve their potential.
+- A range of strategies (auditory, kinaesthetic, visual and tactile) are used to ensure all learners, including those with special educational needs, are able to access the science curriculum and achieve their potential.